jtfell/blog/posts/2017-02-06-authorisation-revisited.markdown

 and data.
 The best approach for this is less clear for an authorisation mechanism with no constraints on the structure of application data than for a cacheing mechanism.
-Finding a clean way of going about this is yet to materialise for me but maybe someone smarter than me will have a game changing idea and submita PR for it (hint, hint).
+Finding a clean way of going about this is yet to materialise for me but maybe someone smarter than me will have a game changing idea and submit a PR for it (hint, hint).

 Unsolved problems aside, there is much to be excited about in the GraphQL server